 - Improvements in community outcomes.
 If your nonprofit addresses a community outcome that’s improving, highlight that success!
 You may not be able to take credit for all the improvement, but your organization has certainly contributed to it.
 This shows funders you’re invested in your community and working with others to improve outcomes.

 - Client success stories.
 Highlight the ways you’ve helped clients or participants succeed.
 This will help others better understand your nonprofit’s impact.
 These stories are also a very powerful way to compel potential funders to support your organization.

 - Milestones.
 Celebrate any organization milestone, such as anniversaries, new employees, number of clients, etc. You can even celebrate when you reach 100, 250, or even 500 social media followers!

 - Followers.
 Create a post expressing your gratitude for your followers or host a free giveaway.
 These posts generate a lot of engagement, which can increase your organization’s visibility among a more diverse audience.

 - Funders.
 Highlight your funders by sharing the recent grants you were awarded!
 These posts serve several purposes.
 First, a public display of gratitude (if the funder is okay with that) is a good way to strengthen your relationship with funders.
 This may increase your chances for future funding.
 Second, if your funder requires public announcements, these posts may serve as part of your requirements.
-Again, this may increase future funding opportunities by staying compliant with current grant requirements.
+Again, this may improve your chances for future grants by meeting current grant requirements.
 Finally, these posts show other funders that you are well-regarded by their colleagues, which may encourage them to give as well.

 BROADEN YOUR (VIRTUAL) NETWORK

-Managing social media pages may seem tedious and cumbersome but it can produce a huge return on your investment.
-By sharing important organization updates and successes and engaging with partners and funders, you’ll increase your visibility, identify grant opportunities quicker, and increase your chances for funding.
+Managing social media pages may seem cumbersome but it can produce a huge return on your investment.
+By sharing important organization updates and successes and engaging with partners and funders, you’ll increase your visibility, identify grants quicker, and increase your chances for funding.

 Until next time!